ElvisCuiHan/ToxicologyOptDesign/README.md

 # ToxicologyOptDesign

-This GitHub is an implementation of the paper 'A Model-based Approach to Designing Developmental Toxicology Experiments using Sea Urchin Embryos' and the associated R Shiny app.
+This GitHub is an implementation of the paper `A Model-based Approach to Designing Developmental Toxicology Experiments using Sea Urchin Embryos` and the associated R Shiny app.

 - The associated R Shiny App is available on elviscuihan.shinyapps.io/Dc_optimal_design/.